tytydraco/yessleep/out/My_crew_and_I_are_stuck_aboard_an_abandoned_ship_Tomorrow_were_going_to_try_and_escape_Part_5.md

 I’m staring out the porthole now.
 As I type this out.
 I watch the moon rise in the sky and glimmer off the waves.
 It’s all I feel like I mentally *can* do now.
 But I know I have to pull myself together before dawn.
 If we want to have any chance to escape off the *Queen Elizabeth* alive.

 And there’s no choice *but* for it to be tomorrow.
 Because as I sat here typing this, another programme was jammed underneath the cabin door, flying under our barricade.
-When I flicked on my flashlight, I saw that someone had written in black ink at the bottom For Nathan Only.
+When I flicked on my flashlight, I saw that someone had written in black ink at the bottom *For Nathan Only*.
 And when I flipped it open, I noted two things.
 The first was that the date on this one doesn’t say 2023, like the last one.
 The date says *Monday, June 25th, 1956*.

 The second, is the first notice at the top of the left page. *Two days until arrival in New York City.
 If you have not already brought your travel papers to the Purser’s Office, please do it no later than 4PM tomorrow evening.
 Thank you!*